GSA/itvmo/README.md

 ## Overview

-ITVMO.gov is built using Federalist, which runs the static stie generator [Jekyll](https://jekyllrb.com/).
+ITVMO.gov is built using Federalist and USWDS, which runs the static stie generator [Jekyll](https://jekyllrb.com/).
 The local environment can be set up using just Jekyll, no need for docker even though it's included in Federalist.

 ## Pushing Changes